jgarza9788/VAERS/README.md

 ## FAQS
-1. why do i need to download the data. the data was too large to add to this project.
+1. why do i need to download the data?
+the data was too large to add to this project.
 In addition, it is good for you to read the disclaimer and understand the source of the file.

-2. why write this as a jupyter notebook? in a jupyter notebook the user has to open it up and read the notes.
+2. why write this as a jupyter notebook?
+in a jupyter notebook the user has to open it up and read the notes.
 I wanted to make sure the users understood why I did the calculations I did, and why I did them that way.

-3. how to i get this code to run? open the VAERS.IPYNB in jupyter notebooks, or any application that supports .IPYNB files.
+3. how to i get this code to run?
+open the VAERS.IPYNB in jupyter notebooks, or any application that supports .IPYNB files.
 Then Read through the code and run each section.